 Keep in mind that even when flying yours at home, you can risk infringing on your neighbor’s privacy if it flies over their homes.

 Additionally, we recommend that you always put on the drone’s foam haul and rubber haul, especially when you are flying it indoors.
 You can’t risk getting in contact with the propeller blades when they are spinning; they would slice up your fingers in an instant.

 Tips for flying a drone like a PRO

 This is the first step you should take.
 Drones can fly in all directions and for this to happen, you need to be able to handle the controls skillfully.

 The instructions manual can be of great help at this stage, and help you learn a few basics.
-Moreover, there are millions of videos online, on YouTube or other drone platforms that you can view to give you more insight on the controls and how best to deal with them.
+Moreover, there are millions of videos online, on YouTube, or other drone platforms that you can view to give you more insight into the controls and how best to deal with them.
 Also, we can recommend an article that will help you learn more about flying a drone.